ionOprita/supplierDB/Readme.md

 Database setup
 -
 These instructions work for the development environment of claudio.
-Maybe the need to be modified for other environments.
+Maybe they need to be modified for other environments.

 ```
-psql template1 -X -c "CREATE DATABASE emag WITH OWNER = $(id -nu)"
+psql -X -c "CREATE DATABASE emag WITH OWNER = $(id -nu) TEMPLATE template0"
 psql -1 -X -c "CREATE ROLE emag WITH LOGIN PASSWORD 'password'; GRANT SELECT,INSERT,UPDATE,DELETE ON ALL TABLES IN SCHEMA public TO emag"
 ```